 Wye with Hinxhill Parish Council works at the centre of the community that it exists to serve.
 Councillors have no party-political affiliations, and being free from party political control they are independent, and able therefore to think, agree and work together for the benefit of the parish and wellbeing of its residents.

 Some of the Council's functions are highly visible and have a direct impact on the appearance of the village and residents' quality of life, but other aspects of the Council's work are much less obvious.
 All Council and committee meetings are open to the public.
-Parish residents, the public and press have a standing invitation to attend these meetings, and are welcome to speak during the public open session, usually at the start of each meeting.
+Parish residents, the public and press have a standing invitation to attend these meetings, and are welcome to speak during the public open session.
+Usually this agenda item is at the start of each meeting.
 In a typical year (if such a thing exists), the Parish Council and its committees will meet about thirty times, so there are plenty of opportunities for public engagement.

 What does Wye Parish Council do?

 Wye with Hinxhill Parish Council also supports other bodies that provide facilities and services for community benefit.
 For example, the Parish Council is the custodian trustee of the Wye Village Hall and the Recreation Ground.
 As such the Parish Council holds the deeds of all the land and buildings in trust under the Public Trustee Act 1906.
 This Act places a duty on the Parish Council to assist the managing trustees of the Wye Village Hall and Recreation Ground Charity.
-The Parish Council appoints two Councillors as trustees to provide liaison ,and also appoints trustees to the Wye Almshouse Charity and the School Foundation, also known as the Lady Joanna Thornhill School Foundation.
+The Parish Council appoints two councillors as trustees to provide liaison, and also appoints trustees as community representatives to the Wye Almshouse Charity and the Lady Joanna Thornhill School Foundation.

-Parish councillors act together in the local interest.
-The have the power to improve the local environment, initiate and lead projects, and get things done about the matters that people really need and notice - and care about.
+Parish councillors act together in the local interest to improve the local environment, initiate and lead projects, and get things done about the matters that people really need and notice - and care about.

 These local environmental matters include public open spaces, footpaths, litter, village halls, the burial ground and churchyards, allotments, shelters, seats, signs and public events.
-The Parish Council now owns and manages public open spaces like Churchfield Green and the public WCs, and provides financial support for the Wye Village Hall charity by managing the Taynters Field Recreation Ground and maintaining the play equipment under licence.
+The Parish Council owns and manages public open spaces like Churchfield Green and the public WCs, and provides financial support for the Wye Village Hall charity by managing the Taynters Field Recreation Ground under licence, and maintaining the play equipment.
+The Parish Council also owns and maintains the multi-use games area.

-In 2015 the Parish Council dedicated Churchfield Green for protection in perpetuity as a Centenary Field This public open space forms a permanent memorial to the WW1 casualties who served in the Royal Flying Corps and Royal Air Force and flew from Wye Aerodrome.
+In 2015 the Parish Council protected Churchfield Green in perpetuity as a Centenary Field with a Deed of Dedication.
+This public open space forms a permanent memorial to the WW1 air crew who served in the Royal Flying Corps and Royal Air Force and flew from Wye Aerodrome.
 Seven of these casualties are buried in Wye churchyard.

-In 2018 the Parish Council took on a fixed rate loan of £100,000 from the Public Works Loan Board to enable the Wye Village Hall charity to secure match funding and complete the refurbishment of the Large Village Hall and other works.
+In 2018 the Parish Council took on a fixed rate loan of £100,000 from the Public Works Loan Board to enable the Wye Village Hall charity to secure match funding and complete the refurbishment of the Large Village Hall and Reece Pavilion, and other works.

 Representing local interests